spellml/examples/workflows/video-generation-workflow/README.md

 # Details

 The file `workflow.py` is a python script that:
-1. Transform fireworks.mp4 into a set of images, where each image is a combination of 2 consecutive frames.
+1. Transform the video into a set of images, where each image is a combination of 2 consecutive frames.
 2. Split the images into train and validation sets.
 3. Randomly select a frame from the val set as the starting point for video generation.
 4. Train the pix2pix model with this dataset.